 PJPPE: The Penn Journal of Philosophy, Politics & Economics

-The Penn Journal of Philosophy, Politics & Economics (PJPPE), formerly known as SPICE: Student Perspectives on Institutions, Choices & Ethics, is the undergraduate journal of the Philosophy, Politics and Economics (PPE) department.
+The Penn Journal of Philosophy, Politics & Economics (PJPPE), formerly known as SPICE: Student Perspectives on Institutions, Choices & Ethics, is the undergraduate journal of the Philosophy, Politics and Economics (PPE) program.
 It is published yearly online.

 PJPPE Editorial Board for 2021-2022